-Parental Notification: FERPA permits educational institutions to notify parents of students under the age of 21 when a student has been found responsible for an alcohol or drug related violation.
+Parental Notification: FERPA permits educational institutions to notify parents of students under 21 when a student is found responsible for an alcohol or drug-related violation.
 Students are generally notified when parents or guardians will be contacted and are given the opportunity to contact the parents first.

-Respondent: Any student that is alleged to have violated the Student Code of Conduct.
+Respondent: Any student alleged to have violated the Student Code of Conduct.

-Sanction: A disciplinary correction or penalization which is imposed on students who are found responsible for violating the Student Code of Conduct.
+Sanction: A disciplinary correction or penalization imposed on students found responsible for violating the Student Code of Conduct.
 Sanctions are designed to include educational measures that hold students accountable for their behavior, providing the opportunity for behavior change in an individual/s.
 Sanctions can range from a verbal warning to suspension or expulsion.

 Student: Any person who has been admitted and/or enrolled for the current term or a future term at Oklahoma Panhandle State University, including correspondence study, online courses, study abroad and auditing courses.
-Students are subject to conduct action for misconduct that occurs during any period of enrollment.
+Students are subject to action for misconduct during any enrollment period.
 Students who leave the University before a conduct complaint is resolved may be prohibited from future enrollment until the matter is resolved.